This is free software. There is absolutely no warranty for anything.

 (last PPC version)

 FrACT is free, so I’m not paying developer fees (99$ per year on the Mac platform).
 Consequently, I can’t “sign” the FrACT application, and it will be considered as an “application from an unidentified developer” by the “Gatekeeper” on a Mac or as “publisher unknown” on Windows.
 More in Apple’s help article →Open an app from an unidentified developer.

-These security warnings are getting worse every year.
+These security warnings are getting worse every year (but are understandable).
 Now the operation system claims the file is “damaged”, which it isn’t (just not signed); it even suggests to trash the file!
 But it is still easy to open the app with the means described below and staying persistent through the dialogs.

 If anyone has ideas how to make this easier on any platform, I would warmly welcome all advice.